CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 #### application

 A framework for a repeatable way to create applications that handle command line and config file options.
 It simply allows other frameworks to be stacked, each with their own set of options.
-It also simplifies creating different application managers to handle different initialization and shutdown strategies for other technologies such as AMQP or REST Servers.
+It also simplifies creating different application managers to handle different initialization and shutdown strategies for other technologies such as AMQP, REST Servers, or Dear ImGui applications.

 #### program_options